 Set up transmitter port measurement.

+[Set radar to lowest frequency, measure: set radar to middle frequency, measure: set radar to highest frequency, measured with Spectrum analyser with resolution of ± 1 KHz, calibrated accuracy of ± 1 KHz]

 Set radar to lowest frequency measure frequency with spectrum analyser with resolution of greater than the maximum frequency error.
 Measure frequency